 Designed to offer stunning scenery all year round, The Savill Garden is the perfect place to unwind as you take in the sights and scents of the shrubs, plants and trees.
 A stroll in Spring Wood offers pretty pastel views of its rhododendron during April and May - then in Summer you can head to the manicured lawns of the Summer Gardens, stroll along the 100 metre Herbaceous Borders and look out for the colourful displays of over 3,500 roses in the Rose Garden.
 Later in the year, wander amongst the glorious displays of maple and cherry trees in Autumn Wood, and don’t miss the fiery cornus stems which cover the banks of the stream in the Winter beds.

-From The Savill Garden take a short walk to the northern shores of Virginia Water lies the picturesque Valley Gardens - with 250 acres of landscaped blooms, and twisting woodland trails that offer their own unique views of the great lake.
+From The Savill Garden take a short walk to the northern shores of Virginia Water where lies the picturesque Valley Gardens - with 250 acres of landscaped blooms, and twisting woodland trails that offer their own unique views of the great lake.
 Explore the rising roots of the beech trees, or make your way through the flowering forest, wild grass meadows and exotic shrubs.

 During autumn, the rust-coloured canopies are enriched with intense reds - as oaks, sweet chestnuts and maples display their autumn hues, and crisp leaves crackle underfoot.
 But don’t forget to plan a visit in May as well, to see the Azalea Walk filled with varieties of coloured azaleas.

 Start at the Savill Garden and you will experience the impressive heights of the Cascade to the ancient Leptis Magna ruins, as you walk to and around Virginia Water.
-You certainly won’t have to walk far before you encounter one of our many points of interest!
+You certainly won’t have to walk far before you encounter one of the many points of interest!
 An entire circuit of the lake is around 4 ½ miles (7 km) in total.
-The complete walk from The Savill Garden is 5.1 miles (8.2km) However long you decide to make your walk at Virginia Water, the Pavilion will always be ready and waiting to greet you with a welcome coffee and a snack afterwards.
+The complete walk from The Savill Garden is 5.1 miles (8.2km) However long you decide to make your walk, the Pavilion will always be ready and waiting to greet you with a welcome coffee and a snack afterwards.